 Meaning: father of nobleness; i.e., “noble.”

-A name used by four different men in the Old Testament:
+This is the name of 4 different men in the Old Testament.

-The second of the eight sons of Jesse (1 Samuel 16:8).
+Abinadab, the second of the 8 sons of Jesse (1 Samuel 16:8).
 He was with Saul in the campaign against the Philistines in which Goliath was slain (1 Samuel 17:13)

-One of Saul’s sons, who persisted with his father in the battle of Gilboa (1 Samuel 31:2; 1 Chronicles 10:2)
+Abinadab, one of King Saul’s sons, who persisted with his father in the battle of Gilboa (1 Samuel 31:2; 1 Chronicles 10:2)